hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 ### From Noise to Signal

+The way Nassim Taleb describe the process of extracting signal from noise caught my attention.
+Specfiically he states

 I enjoyed reading Nassim phrases/states how history on a long of enough scale.

 Nassim Taleb discusses the concept of ergodicity.